 - Unexplained weight loss of more than 10% of original body weight during the six months before diagnosis

 - Unexplained fever, with temperatures above 38º C (100.4º F)

 - Drenching night sweats.
-Most patients say that either their nightclothes or the sheets on the bed are actually wet.
+Most patients say that their nightclothes or the sheets on the bed are wet enough to have to change them during the night.
 Sometimes, heavy sweating occurs during the day.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.